4nd3r/tiny-matrix-bot/README.md

 Simple (and tiny!)
 [Matrix](https://matrix.org) bot based on [matrix-nio](https://github.com/poljar/matrix-nio).

-Bot triggers on messages matching regular expressions, executes corresponding script and sends output to room.
+Bot triggers on messages matching regular expressions, runs corresponding script and sends output to room.

 That's it.

 Sans E2EE support, I consider this bot feature complete, but not bug free.

-Code could be better, but I'll try to "improve" it as I get better with Python 😏

 PRs are welcome, but no promises are given.
-You might be better off with fork 🙏
+You might be better off with fork.

 ## Installation